Brogandaisy/novelnest/README.md

 {% if user.is_authenticated %}

+## Change Password
+The password change feature uses Django’s built-in PasswordChangeView, which allows users to securely update their passwords.
+I’ve customised this functionality by creating a CustomPasswordChangeView that uses a personalised form template (password_change_form.html) and a confirmation page (password_change_done.html).
+Both templates extend base.html to match the styling and layout of the rest of the website, providing a consistent and user-friendly experience for anyone updating their password.

+          class CustomPasswordChangeView(PasswordChangeView):
+              template_name = "registration/password_change_form.html"  # Ensure this file exists
+              success_url = reverse_lazy('password-change/done')  # Matches the name in your URLs

 ## Upload a book with details (author, title, and genre)
 Users can submit book details via a Django form, including author, genre and title, which validates input and saves the data to the database.
 Bootstrap is used for form styling to ensure responsive layout.